Modelguns: History

-In the next 2–3 years, MGC added some more models to its product line and wholesale its modelguns to other re-seller companies and sold under individual brand names.
+In the next 2–3 years, MGC added some more models to its product line and sold its modelguns in bulk to other re-seller companies who sold them under individual brand names.
 In 1965, MGC started to sell its products in its own shop "MGC Bondshop".
 Meanwhile, 7 re-seller companies notably Nakata, Tokyo CMC, Hudson, Kokusai, and Malugo formed an allied association Nippon Kokyu Gangu Kumiai (NKG) or Japan Premium Toy Retailers' Union and stopped buying products from MGC.
 In 1966, the NKG member companies started to compete directly with MGC starting with non-movable paperweight models (mainly by Nakata, but strictly speaking not modelguns) and shortly later some copied MGC products by some NKG members.
 The competition heat was intensified when NKG members also had their own design of models which were produced by a modelgun manufacturing company Tokyo Replica Corp.
 (TRC) formed by Marushin Die Casting Industry and Nakata as a joint venture.
-Since then, the modelgun industry boom accelerated and popularity grew tremendously.
-The first major change in the Firearms and Swords law in 1971 did not have much impact to the growth trend.
+After that, the modelgun industry boomed and its popularity grew tremendously.
+The first major change in the Firearms and Swords Law in 1971 did not have much impact to the growth trend.

-Until 1977 when the second change in the law came to effective to heavily regulate the products, metal modelguns dominated the market and plastic models were not popular.
+Before 1977, metal modelguns dominated the market and plastic models were not popular.
 These early produced full metal modelguns are now sought-after collectables even though they are a bit less precise and detailed as real ones.
-Since 1977, plastic modelguns led the market as only very limited handgun models can be made in full metal.
+After 1977 when the second change in the law started to heavily regulate the products, plastic modelguns led the market as only very limited handgun models can be made in full metal.

-From 1970 to mid-80s, many modelguns (mostly from MGC) were exported to the US and sold under the RMI brand by Replica Models, Inc. (which later transformed to Collector's Armoury, Ltd.).
+From 1970 to end-80s, many modelguns (mostly from MGC) were exported to the USA and sold under the RMI brand by Replica Models, Inc. (which later transformed to Collector's Armoury, Ltd.).
+These exported modelgun products were exempted from the strict Japanese Firearms and Swords Law.

-As time goes by, modelguns were much enhanced technically with more realistic appearance with detailed construction and improved operation like real guns because of continuous competition among makers.
+As time went by, modelguns were enhanced technically with more realistic appearance, detailed construction and operation more accurate to real guns due to continuous competition among makers.

-However, the roll out of more airsoft since mid-80s has big impact to the traditional modelgun industry.
-The continuous fall in popularity and sales volume of modelguns in the next 30 years forced some modelgun makers either out of business or switching to mainly airsoft production.
+However, the roll-out of more Airsoft in the mid-80s has had a big impact to the traditional modelgun industry.
+The continuous fall in popularity and sales volume of modelguns in the next 40 years forced some modelgun makers either out of business or switching to mainly Airsoft production.